New Grading Model Overview- Updated

 Class-specific tier · 10% of overall grade

 This category measures one simple thing: did you complete and turn in the work that was assigned to you for each section?
-It is worth 10% of your grade — and that is intentional.

 "Completing an assignment matters.
 But proving you understood it matters a whole lot more."